 Others including Kate Bush, Kula Shaker & James McMurtry have also written songs.
 (See the music links below)

 Peter Pan Records was a record label of children's music from the 1940s and on, though other than the name and logo I'm not sure if there was any other connection other than they wanted to sell us this cool music in the hopes we never grew up.
 FWIW,they currently own the peter pan.com domain name.

-Peter Pan, His Shadow, Wendy Darling and Tinker Bell Paper Dolls
+Peter Pan, Shadow, Wendy Darling & Tinker Bell Paper Dolls

-Captain Hook Stained Glass Window from "Peter & Wendy" book cover illustrated by F.D.
+Captain Hook Stained Glass Window "Peter & Wendy" book cover illust. by F.D.
 Bedford

-Captain Hook and Peter Pan fighting on the deck of the Jolly Roger.
+Capt.
+Hook & Peter Pan fighting on the Jolly Roger deck.
 Illust. by F.D.
 Bedford

 Cyril Ritchard as Captain James Hook